Trevbytes/HEMA-club/README.md

 User B:

 - A user wanting to join this club.
-- User B can achieve this goal on any page from the "Sign Up" nav link.
+- User B can achieve this goal on any page from the "Sign Up" nav link, then filling out and sending in the Sign Up form.

 User C:

 - A user interested in HEMA and wants to know more about HEMA-clubs.
-- User C can achieve this goal from information found on the Home and FAQ pages.
+- User C can achieve this goal from information found on the Home, Courses and FAQ pages.

 This project attempts to cater to all three user types in helping the user achieve their goals quickly with a clean navigation bar and a non-linear narrative.